 The District Bridge Engineer is Steve Reichenbach, P.E.
 He can be contacted by email at Steve.Reichenbach@dot.state.oh.us or by phone at 419-999-6911.
-For contract information for other personell in Planning and Engineering go to the Planning and Engineering Contact Information page.
+For contract information for other personnel in Planning and Engineering go to the Planning and Engineering Contact Information page.

 Bridge Inspection Program requirements are included in the Ohio Revised Code (ORC) Section 5501.47, which became effective September 28, 1973, and the Code of Federal Regulations, 23CFR 650.307.
 Section 5501.47 of the ORC calls for the State Director of Transportation to prepare a Manual of Bridge Inspection to establish standards and procedures for all authorities within Ohio charged with the responsibility for a Bridge Inspection Program.
 ODOT‘s Manual of Bridge Inspection (MBI) contains in-depth Bridge Inspection Program requirements.
 The most recent publication of the ODOT MBI can be found in the Documents area of the Bridge Inspection page of the ODOT Office of Structural Engineering.